 Struve and his geodetic arc

 If you’re in Hammerfest, you’ve been further north in the world than most.
-And if you’ve stopped in front of this column, you’ve also seen the world’s second most northern UNESCO World Heritage site (surpassed only by Russia’s Wrangel Island, which at 71°14’N is less than 1° nearer the North Pole).
+And if you’ve stopped in front of this column, you’ve also seen the world’s second most northerly UNESCO World Heritage site (surpassed only by Russia’s Wrangel Island, which at 71°14’N is a mere 1° nearer the North Pole).

 If you’re into world records, you might also like to have a look at St. Michael’s, the world’s northernmost Catholic church.

 Wanting to continue to North Cape by boat instead of backtracking, I stop at a local transport company.
 Here’s my exchange with the woman at the information desk:

 Me: ‘Is there a car ferry from Hammerfest to North Cape or Honningsvåg?’